Home

 but it is highly unlikely the plant will bear any food.

-NOTE (1) As with any food seed you try to germinate, you may not get results.
+NOTE (1) Food seed you try to germinate, you may not get results.
 The avocado pit would, however, seem to be more

 temperamental than other seeds or pits and may not germinate at all.
 If this happens, don't be discouraged, eat another